Colwich railway accident: The accident

-On 19 September 1986, the signalman at Colwich saw that the 17:00 express train from London Euston to Manchester Piccadilly was approaching the junction at roughly the same time as the 17:20 express from Liverpool to Euston.
+On 19 September 1986, the signalman at Colwich saw that the 17:00 express train from to Manchester Piccadilly was approaching the junction at roughly the same time as the 17:20 express from to Euston.
 He decided to give precedence to the latter and so the Manchester train might need to wait its turn over the junction.

-The Manchester train needed to cross from the Down Fast to the Down Slow line before turning off towards Stoke.
+The Manchester train needed to cross from the down fast line to the down slow line, before turning off towards Stoke.
 The signals presented to its driver were as follows: